 To begin with, RSPO Principles and Criteria, which are the rules and regulations for certified members does not require zero deforestation.
 They do defend this by saying they only allow it for disease control.

 How many people know that the RSPO program possibly caused deforestation to rise during pre-certification of plantations?
 That is the burning of as much forest as possible to grow palm before the plantations were certified to avoid any later penalties.
 This is a possibility according to a trusted report on the Proceedings of the National Academy Of Scientists website.
-(Report link at the bottom of this article).
+(The report's link is at the bottom of this article).
 However, detailed scientific reports such as this can't completely point the finger even though there is surmounting evidence that could be the case.
 The other issue is that RSPO award their certification on plantations that have destroyed 100% of their quota of forests and this is labelled as sustainable.
 How can it be sustainable when the rainforest has been destroyed to grow palm oil?

 Another thing, the wastage of this stuff, palm oil tends to go rancid very quickly and ridiculous amounts of the stuff get dumped into the oceans off cargo ships, washed up on the beaches and poisons wildlife and unsuspecting pet dogs.
 Who knows for sure whether the palm oil on those ships is from a RSPO certified plantation, a non certified plantation or both?
 Palm oil is not too dissimilar to it's plastic and fossil fuel friends, tearing up the Earth to produce unnecessary amounts of produce only to be dumped as toxic and deadly garbage on another part of the world.
 The RSPO have no active regulatory system on whether their certified palm oil ends up in the oceans or not.